LucyQ19/Crystal-Collector/README.md

 crystalCollector is a guessing game where the player uses hidden numbers to match a randomly-generated number between 19 and 120.
 When the player clicks on one of the crystal buttons, it adds a specific amount of points to the player's total score.
 The amount of each crystal is hidden till the player clicks on it.
 The amount of each crystal is between 1 and 12 points.

 ### How My Game Works:

-* When the player clicks on a crystal, it will add a specific amount of points to the player's total score.
 * The player wins the game when his/her total score matches the random number.
 * The player loses the game when their total score goes above the random number.
-* The number of games won and/or lost are updated and displayed.
+* The number of games won and/or lost are updated and displayed after each game.
 * If the player successfully matches his/her total score to the random number, they get 1 win.
 If the player's total score is greater than the random number, the player get 1 loss.
-Afterwards the game restarts.
+Afterwards, the game restarts.
 * When the game is restarted, the playter is shown a new random number, each of the crystals have different values, and the player's total score is reseted back to zero.

 ### Technologies Used for this App: